uqlibrary/technology-training/R/dplyr/dplyr.md

     ## 5 Afghanistan  1972 13079460 Asia         36.1      740.
 9678553274.
     ## 6 Afghanistan  1977 14880372 Asia         38.4      786.
 11697659231.

-Reuse a variable computed by 'mutate()' straight away:
+You can reuse a variable computed by ‘mutate()’ straight away.
+For example, we also want a more readable version of our new variable, in million dollars:

 ``` r
 (gap_gdp <- gapminder %>%